UnforeseenOcean/Marlin/MANUFACTURER_HOW_TO_MODIFY.md

 ### What is `#define STRING_CONFIG_H_AUTHOR`?
 It's just a line where you write your (nick)name to.
 That's to show who changed this version of firmware.
 Some software will pull this info and display it.

+## Different screen type
+By default, this uses 128x64 RepRapDiscount Full Graphic Smart Controller.
+To change this to stock 4-line character LCD, go to `//#define ULTRA_LCD` and uncomment it, then comment out the line below.
+For even more different display, scroll a bit down and you'll see the settings.